DuckyBlender/dick_grower_bot/README.md

 ## How It Works

-Every 30 minutes, users can use the `/grow` command for a chance to increase (or occasionally decrease) their length.
+Every 1 hour, users can use the `/grow` command for a chance to increase (or occasionally decrease) their length.
 Growth is measured in centimeters, and ranges from -5 to +10 cm per day (80% change to grow).

+`/dickoftheday` also gives 10-25 cm to a random active user once per day.

 New users get a grace period of guaranteed positive growth to help them get started!